rockstor/rockstor-doc/contribute_rockons.rst

 ==================

 The Rock-ons repository is predominantly community maintained/led.
-As such we depend on community involvement to maintain it's health.
+As such we depend on community involvement to maintain its health.
 On occasions a Rock-on will fall into dis-repair.
 If you find such a Rock-on, ie broken or build on an abandoned/deprecated docker image, then please report this on our `friendly forum <https://forum.rockstor.com/>`_.